-A key function of advertising is to compel consumers to take action in regard to a specific product or service.
+An essential function of advertising is to compel consumers to take action regarding a specific product or service.

-The bottom line: It is difficult for anyone in New England area to purchase a product or service from a local business owner if they aren’t aware of it.
+The bottom line: It is difficult for anyone in the New England area to purchase a product or service from a local business owner if they aren’t aware it exists.

 The first “R” is Reach.
 According to a study by Nielsen, after the actual content of the commercial message itself, reach is the most potent advertising element that can drive sales.
 Reach is more important than brand, recency, or even context.
 Boston radio provides local business owners with the biggest reach among consumers.